ameshkov/safari-blocker/README.md

 > instead of using it as a library (npm dependency + proper Swift dependency).
 > Don't do that in production, just add normal dependencies.

-1. XCode is required to build it.
+1. XCode 16.3 or newer is required to build it.
+2. Change "Development Team" in the Project settings.
+3. Change bundle IDs of each target and app groups, i.e. replace all occurrencies in all files: `dev.ameshkov` -> `dev.yourname`.
-2. Edit the file `filters/filter.txt` and put the rules you'd like to test there.
+4. Edit the file `filters/filter.txt` and put the rules you'd like to test there.

 If you're using the `local` branch and link with [SafariConverterLib][converter]